Billaferd/ZettelMD/Anatomy of a Note.md

 Some people like to add technical and procedural information for certain notes like recipes, software specs, and data analysis to name a few.
 If sections like this had a more definite structure I feel that it would be easier to navigate and find links in the [[Knowledge Graph]].

 These sections make heavy use of tables, lists, and graphs.
-Incorporating some of this meta data would be ideal, especially since [[HTML]] is becoming better at defining structure with every new feature.
+Incorporating some of this meta data would be ideal, especially since [[HTML]]'s primary goal is to describe the structure of data.